 The Second Armed Robbery

-Ten years after the first robbery, I was eating at a pizza joint with a couple friends very late one evening when three guys stormed into the restaurant with guns drawn.
+Ten years after the first robbery, I was eating at a pizza joint with a couple friends very late one evening when three guys stormed into the restaurant — with their handguns drawn.

-Soon after, a gun shot rang out and that’s when I thought this was really going to be the end of all of us.
+Soon after, a gun shot rang out and that’s when I thought this was really going to be the end.

 I survived another robbery.